MycroftAI/documentation/README.md

 * **Metadata** is always styled as one word
 * **Micro SD card** is always styled as such, not as micro sd card, micro SD card or alternatives
 * **Picroft** is always styled as such
+* **PocketSphinx** is always styled as such
+* **Speak** is always capitalized given the importance of Speaking in a voice interface.
+* **User** is always capitalized as a sign of respect for our Users.

+##### How voice interactions are presented in documentation

+To make documentation easier to read, voice interactions should be presented in a consistent style.

+##### How to present a User Speaking

+When a User Speaks, it is always presented in the style of a quote:

+> Hey Mycroft, what time is it?

+When Mycroft Speaks, it is always presented in quote marks in preformatted style:

+`"The time is 12.30"`

 ### Tone of voice